Marcellis/mad-codelabs/docs/level6-task2/level6-task2.md

     - Overview (plot).
 - The transparent toolbar in the movie detail activity can be difficult to accomplish and is optional.

+### Solution

+Now, you are on your own.
+There is no solution provided.
+Good Luck!

 ### Tips and Resources

 - The Movie Db is a large api with many possibilities.
 We are only going to use the `Discover` feature.
 You can find the